Allium 'Fireworks' Mixed - Bulb

 Our mix of Alllium 'Fireworks' produces small pendulous flowers that resemble exploding fireworks.
 The mix contains the yellow Allium flavium, the purple Allium carinatum and the white Allium carinatum 'Album' These ornamental onions 'Fireworks' are long lasting in a vase and are also admired when mixed in a bouquet.
 Allium carinatum is also referred to as 'Keeled Garlic'.

 The Allium 'Fireworks' bulbs can remain in the same spot for years.
 Deadhead the faded flowers and this will direct the energy back into the bulb.
-For a healthy growth, we recommend sprinkling Bakker's flower bulb fertilizer around the base of the leaves immediately after the flowering period.
+For a healthy growth, we recommend sprinkling Bakker's flower bulb fertiliser around the base of the leaves immediately after the flowering period.
 This will ensure a rich flowering for the following year.
 After flowering, leave the foliage to die down naturally and cut back when it has turned yellow.
 You will then be rewarded with an abundance of flowers again the following spring.
 Water during dry periods.
 To protect the bulbs grown in a pot against frost, place the pot in a frost-free area or cover it with bubble wrap.